ethanresnick/json-api/UPGRADING.md

 ### Koa + Express Strategies
 - You should now provide a Host option when initializing the strategy, for security.
 See example in README.
 If you're running your API using express 4 on a host that includes a port number you **must** now provide this option.

+### Document Class
+- The constructor's signature and the class methods have changed.
+This shouldn't be an issue unless you were manually constructing document instances.
+See file for details.

 ## New Features
 ### Global
 - It's now possible to transform the query that the library builds from the request before that query is run, to support all sorts of advanced use cases.
 See an example [here](https://github.com/ethanresnick/json-api/blob/c418ebf0411774d61f74ff8752228d3a995e5456/test/app/src/index.ts#L35).